8-200 Juvenile Arrest Policies

 If it is determined that the missing juvenile is a runaway, the officer shall issue a Hennepin County Juvenile Citation and complete a CAPRS report using the code RUNWAY.
 The CCN for the original Missing Person call shall be referenced in the "Public Info" and "Related CCN" data fields of the RUNWAY report.

-- A juvenile under court-ordered placement who runs away, does not require an MPD squad response.
+- A juvenile under court-ordered placement who is reported missing, shall require an MPD squad response.
+(10/09/14)

-- A juvenile not under court-ordered placement at a Minneapolis facility (e.g. The Bridge) who has run away, can only be reported as a missing/runaway juvenile by their parent/legal guardian.
-(10/05/09)
+- A juvenile at a Minneapolis facility (e.g. The Bridge) who has run away, can be reported as a missing/runaway juvenile by any person, regardless of the reporting person’s relationship to the juvenile, and whether or not the stay was a court-ordered placement.
+(10/05/09) (10/09/14)

 - A juvenile placed on a 72-hour hold by the MPD, who runs away prior to the expiration of the hold, requires a squad response.